Australian

 Seals, the fourth rarest in the world, and the possibility of dolphins.

-such as Tawny-crowned Honeyeater, Olive Whistler and Yellow-tailed
+for species such as Tawny-crowned Honeyeater, Olive Whistler and Yellow-tailed

 Black Cockatoo.
 This area also offers a chance to see Echidnas (Tasmanian